 In the late 1990s, it was decided that the old building could once again be put to some educational use, as a church education centre, and so the old school was saved yet again.
 No one can seem to put their finger on an exact date for this, but it was around 1998 that the current museum really came into being.
-Former teacher, Merrill Rhodes, whose own children had attended this school but who herself had worked at other Hull schools, was employed by the church as a school liaison officer, working with more than two dozen local schools in the Hull local authority area.
+Former teacher, Merrill Rhodes, whose own children had attended this school but who herself had worked at other Hull schools, was employed by the church as a schools liaison officer, working with more than two dozen local schools in the Hull local authority area.
 Merrill began to collect records and artefacts, at first those specifically connected with the school, to take with her when she did the rounds and gave talks to schools.
 Hence we have copies of the old school registers dating back to 1876, and the wonderfully rare 'school log', filled in every day by the head teacher of the time.

-Early donations from Sutton residents were of photos, both of the village and inhabitants over the decades, but those specifically of the pupils came from two main sources.
+Early donations from Sutton, and later Wawne residents, were of photos, both of the villages, farms and their inhabitants over the decades, but those specifically of the pupils came from two main sources.
 What we know as the glass-slide photo collection of Eric Johnson, the last headmaster, came to light, and was donated by his daughters.
 As did the glass-slide collection of the Reverand Coleman, a predecessor of the Dohertys in the 1920s.
 It was Peter who arranged and printed off the dozens of what were very good quality photos, and Merrill catalogued and indexed them in her distinctive calligraphic hand.
 Both Mr Coleman and Mr Johnson were skilled photographers in their own right, processing and developing their own prints, and both men could easily have made their living in the photographic field.
 Thus a huge number of images of the village and its children became part of the earliest exhibitions.
 Merrill and Peter, with superb support from their earliest volunteers, raised funds to keep the place going by putting on 'lantern slide' shows of the old photos on Saturday afternoons, and talks and presentations similarly connected with history.
 The Victorian afternoons were particularly successful.

 One thing that did become abundantly clear as time went on, both from this increasing collection of school photos and the spoken memories of former pupils, was that this was very much a 'happy school'.
 The fun and laughter that existed alongside the learning is palpable, and a sense of that era exists still when the place is full of visitors enjoying our history.
-If one word captures the esence of most photos, it's 'joy', a word not often bandied about today.
-We try to bring a sense of that joy back.
+If one word captures the essence of most photos, it's 'joy', a word not often bandied about today.
+We try to bring something of that latent sense of joy back.

-As is the way with these things, word spread and donations of more general artefacts connected with the village also began to come in, documenting in the main the domestic side of village life.
+As is the way with these things, word spread and ever more donations of more general artefacts connected with the village continued to come in, documenting in the main the domestic side of village life.
 Kitchen and cooking equipment, sewing and dressmaking items from thimbles to full sewing machines - all were quickly joined by garments of past decades, and then by a much wider cross-section of items that could more widely be deemed as 'local social history.'
 Along with donations of medals from the families of former Sutton servicemen and general memorabilia of both world wars, the collection of artefacts that our great-grandparents would have recognised very rapidly increased.
 It all came together in a very short space of time, two or three years or so.
-By the turn of the century, when Merrill published her Millenial book outlining the history of Sutton, Bransholme and Wawne, the collections of photos, documents on the big houses, noted local families and businesses, was pretty much as it appears today.
+By the turn of the century, when Merrill published her millennial book outlining the history of Sutton, Bransholme and Wawne, the collections of photos, documents on the big houses and noted local families and businesses, made the museum room look pretty much as it appears today.

-The collection as a whole really was Merrill's inspiration, and it was around that time it was decided to make one room of the old school into a permanent exhibition, for though termed as such at that time, it was never conceived that it could ever become a museum in the usually accepted sense of the term.
+The collection as a whole really was Merrill's inspiration, and it was never conceived that it could ever become a museum in the usually accepted sense of the term.
 But in the fullness of time, and no one can quite put their finger on when, it did become what is in effect a Folk Museum in its own right - though it still retains its original concept of somewhere to come to research your local family history, or any local history for that matter.

-A committee was formed, headed by Merrill and her husband Peter, and what we see today slowly started to take shape.
+A committee was formed of the volunteers, headed by Merrill and her husband Peter, and what we see today slowly started to take shape.
 The building was redecorated by willing volunteers, retaining as many of the existing school features as possible.
-The Dohertys, original saviours of the building and now almost on the point of retiring from clergical duties, were still heavily involved in helping Merrill and Peter's fledgling committee.
+The Dohertys, original saviours of the building and now almost on the point of retiring from clerical duties, were still heavily involved in helping Merrill and Peter's fledgling committee.
 As we saw above, they had themselves contributed an enormous amount of their own funds to help the whole project along.
 The original school clock, for a long time hanging dormant on the wall, was restored to working order and once again marked the hours of the day.
-One room was converted to what is now our tearoom, though it also doubles up as a workroom and exhibition space, and a fully fitted kitchen added next door with a serving counter between.
+One classroom was converted to what is now our tearoom, though it also now doubles up as a workroom and exhibition space, and a fully fitted kitchen added next door with a serving counter between.

 School parties from all our local schools, but particularly the new St James' School, now just a few minutes short walk away, were invited to visit, and over the following years, such school visits have become increasingly regular and very welcome event of the building's annual life, several such visits per year in fact.
 Indeed, our schools have helped enormously with fund-raising to help the museum thrive and continue to run from month to month.
 Given that it on record that it was such a happy school, it is more than satisfying, indeed heartwarming, on these school visits to hear the very rafters ringing again with the chatter and laughter of young children, and singing, as it did in years before.
 The new St James' School, now an acadamy, give us a small but very accomplished carol concert every Christmas, just before breaking for the holiday.
 The link between the new school, the church and this Old School, is still extremely strong and enduring.